jeffreyalanwang/ITSC_3146_WSL/README.md

-# UNC Charlotte ITSC 3146 virtual environment (Lima)
+# UNC Charlotte ITSC 3146 virtual environment (WSL)

 This repository is meant for Windows users.
 Mac or Linux users should use the [Lima version](https://github.com/jeffreyalanwang/ITSC_3146_Lima).